bcgov/digital-journeys/forms-flow-idm/keycloak/themes/README.md

 In below example consider bcgov theme for the keycloak login page.

 __Step 1__ : Login in to oc cli.
-> Make sure are connected with BCGOV VPN before running below commands.
+> If you see any timeout error on login to oc cli. make sure your VPN points to canada, Or best way to do by connecting with BCGOV VPN before running below commands.

 Click on username in the openshift console and click on ***copy login command***. e.g `oc login --token=<apitoken> --server=<serverpath>`